 People are willing to share quite a bit about their lives online based on the belief they can easily navigate and control privacy settings and trust that their personal information is in good hands.
 If a company fails to keep its promises about how personal data are being used, that breach of trust

 ART EXTREMISM will now have a radio space at Stranded FM in Utrecht (NL).

 The show, called “Sound Extremism”, will be the experimental/extremist music section of this platform.

 The first episode will be on Friday 28th of June from 6-7 PM CET, available both on Stranded FM’s website and on Guenter Råler’s Facebook page.

-You can send music and suggestions.
+Feel free to send music and/or suggestions.
 Any genre is accepted

 > email@example.com >firstname.lastname@example.org

 Seems almost fair to spend my days listening to Frank Ocean